 Thamus Observatory

-What AI models read, cite, and leave out when answering contested questions.
+What AI products retrieve, cite, and exclude when returning answers to contested questions.

 Key Findings

-The Epistemic X-Ray examines how AI language models construct different answers to the same question — and how those answers change when web search is enabled or disabled.
+The Epistemic X-Ray examines how commercial AI products return different answers to the same question — and how those answers change when web search is enabled or disabled.
 Below are findings from the Observatory's "AI and Energy" data collection (March–April 2026).

-Every provider says no — you should not stop using them.
+Every provider returns a "no"; these products recommend you continue using them.
 But their rhetorical strategies diverge sharply.
 OpenAI (GPT-5) leads with a blunt "Short answer: No" and pivots to practical tips.
-Google (Gemini 2.5 Pro) opens with "That's a really thoughtful and important question" — flattery before analysis.
+Google (Gemini 2.5 Pro) opens with "That's a really thoughtful and important question"; flattery before analysis.
 Anthropic (Claude Haiku 4.5) pushes back on the framing itself: "I'd push back on the framing a bit."
-Each model defends itself, but the defence strategy differs.
+Each response defends its provider, but the defence strategy differs.

 This is a factual question where estimates should converge.
 They don't.
-Without web search, OpenAI gives 0.1–1 Wh for small models up to 20+ Wh for frontier models.
-Google says 0.1 to 1.0 Wh.
-Anthropic gives 0.5–50 Wh — a range 50 times wider.
+Without web search, OpenAI returns 0.1–1 Wh for small models up to 20+ Wh for frontier models.
+Google returns 0.1 to 1.0 Wh.
+Anthropic returns 0.5–50 Wh — a range 50 times wider.
 With web search enabled, estimates tighten: Google anchors on published studies at 0.24–2.9 Wh.
-Web access acts as an empirical anchor; without it, models drift.
+Web access acts as an empirical anchor; without it, outputs diverge.

 Questions